 In this regard, reporting tools help track raw materials purchased and food prepared and delivered to the restaurant.
 Using a restaurant point of sale software that includes reporting and accounting tools which present a regular report of all activities happening at the restaurant is a good idea.
-These tools can also present data regarding all your fresh orders of raw materials, wasted items and used and unused items.
+These tools can also display data regarding all your current orders of raw materials, wasted items, and used and unused items.
 This is crucial when it comes to managing your costs.

 7. Analyzing Your Restaurant Food Cost

 Before you start planning and putting things into action, you need to do a market analysis.
 Review your restaurants and outlets, analyze trends over the last three months and create a plan of action accordingly.
 You need to assess probable traffic of customers, orders, and sales to take an estimation of the number of raw ingredients required.
 With a prior plan in place, you can manage and gain control of your restaurant food costs efficiently.
 Forecasting based on previous trends in food consumption enables minimal stocking to avoid wastage and provides only the best and freshest product to your customers.